Ed Johnston

 The LLM in Law & Social Justice is designed to enhance students’ understanding of modern social justice issues across both national and global landscapes, examining how these are shaped by relevant legal frameworks.
 Students will engage in critical analysis of diverse approaches and solutions to current societal challenges.
 Through a research-focused, student-centered, and active learning approach, the law and justice programme empowers students with the skills required to recognize, question, and contribute to solutions for social injustice.
 Graduates will be well-prepared to promote meaningful change and advance justice in society.

-Law and Justice students will complete six 20-credit modules alongside a 60-credit Research Project.
-The modules cover diverse areas of social justice:
+Law and Justice students will complete six 20-credit modules alongside a 60-credit Research Project, covering various areas of social justice.

 Please note the modules shown here relate to the academic year 25/26.
 The modules relating to the academic year 26/27 will be available from June 2026.